shclarke007/ravenous-react-app/README.md

 ### User Stories
 ```
 As a user, I should be able to search for restaurants
-As a user, I should be able to view a list of restaurants returned by the Yelp API
+As a user, I should be able to view a list of restaurants returned by the Zomato API
-As a user, I should be able to sort through restaurants using a filter
+As a user, I should be able to sort through restaurants using a filter for bext match, highest rated and most reviewed.
 ```

 ### Approach